Nikkei eases to two-month closing low, led by Softbank

 TOKYO Japan's Nikkei share average slipped to a fresh two-month low on Friday, with Softbank Corp (9984.T) tumbling 17 percent after the wireless service provider said it was in talks to invest in U.S. firm Sprint Nextel (S.N).

-But index losses were capped by gains in exporters as news of the potential deal, which could range up to more than 2 trillion yen, helped weaken the yen.
+But index losses were capped by gains in exporters as news of the potential deal, which could range up to more than 2 trillion yen ($25.6 billion), helped weaken the yen.

 Trade was active, with Fast Retailing (9983.T), another benchmark heavyweight, sinking 10 percent after its disappointing results late on Thursday.